nilc-nlp/AMR-BP/README.md

 This repository contains all AMR-annotated corpora developed by the Interinstitutional Center for Computational Linguistics (NILC).

+For more information about what is AMR and its specific notations, we indicate the [AMR guidelines](https://github.com/amrisi/amr-guidelines) GitHub repository.

 ## Organization

 This repository is organized in subdirectories, which contain each individual corpus.
 All corpora are distributed under the [CC-BY-NC-SA license](LICENSE.md).